 Last reviewed: 19 May 2026.

-Status caveat: The 7 May 2026 Digital Omnibus outcome is treated as a provisional agreement and planning track until formal adoption and publication are complete.
+Status caveat: The 29 June 2026 Council-adopted Digital Omnibus text is treated as an adopted-pending-OJ planning track until Official Journal publication and entry into force are verified.

 Use limitation: This page is educational and operational.
 It does not provide legal advice, determine SME or small mid-cap status, confirm exemption, or prove compliance.